Enhancing Spatial Reasoning in Large Language Models for Metal-Organic Frameworks Structure Prediction: Appendix

 For PLaID++~\citep{xu2025plaid++}, we reimplement it by fine-tuning a Qwen-3 8B model using Wyckoff-based textual encodings of MOFs.
 The prompt template is as follows.

 We exclude the preference alignment stage in PLaID++ because it relies on external evaluation tools, which would result in an unfair comparison.
-During training, the maximum input length is set to 8192 tokens for computational efficiency.
-We perform SFT with LoRA~\citep{hu2022lora} (rank=8, $\alpha$=32) using the \textsc{LLaMA-Factory} framework.
+During training, the maximum input length is set to 8192 tokens, corresponding to approximately the 90th percentile of the sequence length distribution, to balance coverage and computational efficiency.
+As the long prompts make full-parameter fine-tuning prohibitively expensive, we adopt LoRA~\citep{hu2022lora} with default settings (rank=8, $\alpha$=32) used by \citet{xu2025plaid++}.
 The learning rate follows a cosine decay schedule with a peak value of 1e-5 and a 3\% warmup period.
 The model is trained for 5,000 steps with a global batch size of 160.

 During evaluation, we observe that almost all generated Wyckoff strings cannot be parsed into valid structures, likely because the model struggles to produce legal Wyckoff positions for a large number of atoms.
 Accordingly, we adopt a lenient evaluation setting that ignores Wyckoff positions and matches structures solely based on the generated atomic species and coordinates.